Opening Text: John 4:19-22.

 6) Will not be mocked: He's a consuming fire

-When Henry David Thoreau, the naturalist, was close to death, he was visited by a very pious aunt who asked, “Henry, have you made your peace with God?”
+When Henry David Thoreau, (Pronounced like, "Thorough") the naturalist, was close to death, he was visited by a very pious aunt who asked, “Henry, have you made your peace with God?”
 “I didn’t know,” was Thoreau’s answer, “that we had ever quarreled.”

 And in his answer, he revealed his profound spiritual ignorance.
 Too many people are like him.
 They are utterly unconscious of the fact that they have sinned against God and so have “quarreled” with Him, and are really lost and separated from God.
 The first step in coming to Christ is to realize one is a sinner, a lost sinner.

 Thoreau’s answer revealed that he still was a lost man: he didn’t know he was lost and so he had never come to Christ to get saved.
-Here is the truth about man’s sin and lost condition by nature.
+Here is the truth about man’s sin and lost condition.

 I) Ignorance of God is inexcusable